-Currently, the spatial and temporal resolution required to index the points, expressed in bits, must sum to 62 bits or fewer.
+Currently, the spatial and temporal resolution required to index the points, expressed in bits, must sum to 62 bits or fewer where xResolution, yResolution and temporalResolution are numbers of bits required to express possible locations in each of those dimensions.
+If those three integers sum to more than 62 bits, an error will be thrown at runtime.